pyroscope/rtorrent-ps/README.md

 for either package based installation, or building from source.

-Also take note of the [pimp-my-box](https://github.com/pyroscope/pimp-my-box) project that does it all (almost) automatically for Debian-type system (and is the preferred way to install on those systems).
+Also take note of the [pimp-my-box](https://github.com/pyroscope/pimp-my-box) project that does it all (almost) automatically for Debian-type systems (and is the preferred way to install on those systems).
 The automation is done using [Ansible](http://docs.ansible.com/), which implies you can easily admin several systems with it, and also maintain them – so it's not a one-shot installation bash script creating a setup that can never be changed again.